Our Lady of Angels Catholic Church - Brooklyn, N.Y. (photo: Brooklyn Eagle, April 27, 1966)

 The Catholic Church in the United States of America: Undertaken to Celebrate the Golden Jubilee of His Holiness, Pope Pius X, Vol. III.
 New York: The Catholic Editing Company, 1914.

 Kloda, Barry.
-Specifications of Peragallo Organ, Op.
+Specification of Peragallo Organ, Op.
 601 (1999).

-The Brooklyn Eagle (Brooklyn Public Library, Brooklyn Collection): exterior (April 27, 1966).
+Brooklyn Eagle (Brooklyn Public Library, Brooklyn Collection).
+Exterior (April 27, 1966).